Nottoway Plantation – Why You Should NOT Tour This Plantation

 The Nottoway Plantation Mansion is one of the world’s most beautiful grand mansions.
 However, this beauty comes with a dark past.

 Instead of being built by paid builders, 100 enslaved African-Americans did the building work via forced labor.
-Undoubtedly, it took them all years of hard work to complete everything.
+Undoubtedly, it took them years of hard work to complete everything.

 The Randolphs owned 155 enslaved African Americans.
-One hundred built the house, and 57 servants were not considered “slaves.”
+One hundred people built the house, and 57 servants were not considered “slaves.”
 Records state that the plantation had at least 154 enslaved people; some cite that 300 enslaved people were forced to work without choice.
 Nottoway claims patriarch John Randolph “knew that” to maintain a willing workforce, it was necessary to provide them with housing, food, and medicine, but to provide them with additional compensation and rewards when their work proved remarkably productive.”

 A valiant yet disgusting attempt to decriminalize the reality of slavery.